backstage/backstage/docs/tutorials/react-router-stable-migration.md

 yarn backstage-cli migrate react-router-deps
 ```

-For those interested in doing this manually, apply the below change to all `package.json` files except the one in the app.
+For those interested in doing this manually, apply the below change to all `package.json` files except the one at `packages/app/package.json` or any other app packages.
 Skip moving any dependencies that don't already exist, and move both `dependencies` and `devDependencies`.

 ```diff
  dependencies {